 These plants often grow quickly and may become overcrowded or lose vigor if not divided regularly.

-Sharing the Abundance
+Sharing the Plant Abundance

 Another benefit of dividing perennials is the opportunity to share the resulting plants.
 Gardeners often find joy in giving away divided plants to friends, neighbors, or community gardens.
 This act of sharing fosters a sense of community and spreads the beauty of gardening to others.
 Creating new plants through division not only benefits your own garden but also enriches others’ gardens, promoting a communal appreciation for horticulture.